 Part of the booming East Toronto neighbourhoods, Leslieville has officially landed as the “it” place to live East of the DVP taking over from the previous hotspot: The Beaches.
 Why is Leslieville such an awesome place to live?
 For one thing, it’s less expensive than most West End Communities and it’s quiet here (for now anyway).

 Leslieville proper doesn’t have much of a nightlife but we are the “brunch capitol of Toronto!”.
 You’ll usually find the streets pretty quiet after 10 pm while our friends to the West in Riverside are partying hard!

 Know Your Neighbours

-The change is mainly due to the increased number of young people moving into the community taking advantage of more affordable properties in the new condos along our Condo Alley along Carlaw ave b/w Queen and Dundas.
+The change is mainly due to the increased number of young people moving into Toronto, especially Leslieville community taking advantage of more affordable properties in the new condos along our Condo Alley along Carlaw ave b/w Queen and Dundas.
 Millennials want a place to have fun at night and Dundas and Carlaw filled that void.
-As new condos are developed along Queen Street we'll see new businesses pop up to support the changing demographic.
-We do predict Leslieville will develop a more robust evening scene in the coming years.
+As new condos are developed along Queen Street, we'll see new businesses in Toronto pop up to support the changing demographic.
+We do predict Leslieville will develop a more robust evening scene in the coming years in Toronto.

 Leslieville Toronto Developments

 Leslieville has had and continues to have some of the most strict development restrictions in all of Toronto.
-First of all there's nowhere to build and where you can build, you are limited to only 6 stories along Queen Street (12 along Dundas) so affordability has always been an issue.
-So you can see why only monied older folks could afford to live here.
-Over the past 4 years, we've seen a boom in local development and more affordable units brought on a slew of younger folks drastically changing the demographic of the area.
+First of all, there's nowhere to build and where you can build, you are limited to only 6 stories along Queen Street (12 along Dundas) so affordability has always been an issue in Toronto.
+So you can see why only monied older folks could afford to live in Leslieville.
+Over the past 4 years, we've seen a boom in local development, and more affordable units brought on a slew of younger folks drastically changing the demographic of Leslieville.